Kamran-Afzali/Kamran-Afzali.github.io/_posts/ABM.md

 - Agent relationships and methods of interaction.
 An underlying topology of connectedness defines how and with whom agents interact.
 - Agents’ environment.
 Agents live in and interact with their environment, in addition to other agents.

+### Agents
+There is not universal agreement on the precise definition of the term agent in the context of ABS.
+It is the subject of much discussion and occasional debate.
+The issue is more than an academic one, as it often surfaces when one makes a claim that their model is agent-based or when one is trying to discern whether such claims made by others are valid.
+There are important implications of the term agent-based when used to describe a model in terms of the model’s capabilities or potential capabilities that could be attained through relatively minor modification.
+In the literature, descriptions of the term agent tend to agree on more points than they disagree.
+Some modelers consider any type of independent component, whether it be a software component or a model to be an agent (Bonabeau 2001).
+Some authors insist that a component’s behavior must also be adaptive in order for it to be considered an agent.
+Casti (1997) argues that agents should contain both base-level rules for behavior as well as a higher-level set of “rules to change the rules.”
+The base-level rules provide responses to the environment, while the rules-to- change-the-rules provide adaptation.
+Jennings’ (2000) computer science-based view of agent emphasizes the essential agent characteristic of autonomous behavior.
+For practical modeling purposes, we consider agents to have certain properties and attributes, as follows (Figure 1):

+- Autonomy.
+An agent is autonomous and self-directed.
+An agent can function independently in its environment and in its interactions with other agents, generally from a limited range of situations that are of interest and that arise in the model.
+When we refer to an agent’s behavior, we refer to a general process that links the information the agent senses from its environment and interactions to its decisions and actions.

+- Modularity.
+Agents are modular or self-contained.
+An agent is an identifiable, discrete entity with a set of characteristics or attributes, behaviors, and decision-making capability.
+The modularity requirement implies that an agent has a boundary, and one can easily determine whether something (that is, an element of the model’s state) is part of an agent or is not part of an agent, or is a characteristic shared among agents.

+- Sociality.
+An agent is social, interacting with other agents.
+Common agent interaction protocols include contention for space and collision avoidance, agent recognition, communication and information exchange, influence, and other domain-or application-specific mechanisms.

+- Conditionality.
+An agent has a state that varies over time.
+Just as a system has a state consisting of the collection of its state variables, an agent also has a state that represents its condition, defined by the essential variables associated with its current situation.
+An agent’s state consists of a set or subset of its attributes and its behaviors.
+The state of an agent-based model is the collective states of all the agents along with the state of the environment.
+An agent’s behaviors are conditioned on its state.
+As such, the richer the set of an agent’s possible states, the richer the set of behaviors that an agent can have.

 ## References